 Leathered surfaces may need more frequent resealing than polished surfaces; however, this depends on use and regular upkeep.
 Cleaning with a natural stone-specific substance may help the sealed surface last longer.

-What Is The Difference Between Honed And Leathered Quartzite?
+What Is The Difference Between Leathered And Honed Quartzite?

-Leathered quartzites are not as reflective or bright as polished quartzites, but they have more depth than honed quartzite.
+Leathered quartzites are not as reflective or bright as polished finishes but have more depth than honed quartzite.
 It is a beautiful compromise: there’s just enough roughness and gloss to bring out all of the stone’s inherent qualities without requiring as much upkeep as a mirror finish.

 Because of these characteristics, the stone will exhibit more minor stains, scratches, smudges, and fingerprints.
 The last two are particularly problematic with both polished and honed finishes: if you can’t stand the sight of a fingerprint, the leather may be the way to go!

-See more related content in our article about the the differences of granite vs quartzite countertops on this page.
+See more related content in our article about the differences between granite vs quartzite countertops on this page.